All Episodes

 I never hear anybody talking about it.

-As of 2006, General Motors stopped the pension plan, so anybody coming in after 2006 uh won't get a pension.
+As of 2006, General Motors stopped the pension plan, so anybody coming in after 2006 won't get a pension.

 That's not the way it is.

-Okay, let me I'm gonna take a break here.
+Okay, let me take a break here.

 Why do you think that is?

-We'll be back after this, don't go away.
+We'll be back after this.

 Murray Head.

-One night and bang cuck.
+One night and bang cock.

-Now we go back to Mike in Atlanta, retired United Auto Workers member.
+Now we go back to Mike in Atlanta, retired United Autoworkers member.

-He's been retired for two years, he's fifty-seven.
+He's been retired for two years.

-And you just said that uh uh by the way, little little uh uh disclosure is you know, General Motors is a sponsor of the EIB network, and I happen to think we're we drive a number of their vehicles around, and we happen to think they're pretty cool.
+And I happen to think that we drive a number of their vehicles around, and we happen to think they're pretty cool.

 We happen to like them.